Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-I am certain that my qualifications and experiences make me a ideal candidate for this position.
-I would love the opportunity to further discuss with you about how I can add value for your group.
+I am confident that my qualifications and experiences make me a good candidate for this position.
+I would appreciate the opportunity to speak with you further about my potential contributions on your staff.

 Sincerely,